Granville History, Family Crest & Coats of Arms

-Important Dates for the Granville family
+Early History of the Granville family

 This web page shows only a small excerpt of our Granville research.
 Another 145 words (10 lines of text) covering the years 1165, 1315, 1542, 1591, 1576, 1577, 1596, 1643, 1600, 1658, 1628, 1701, 1661, 1701, 1691, 1693, 1692, 1711, 1707, 1666, 1735 and 1712 are included under the topic Early Granville History in all our PDF Extended History products and printed products wherever possible.